protocol/research/README.md

 > :rocket: Making Protocol Labs Protocol _Labs_.

 Welcome to the main research landing and launch page.
+This is a companion to the [Protocol Labs Research website](https://research.protocol.ai/), which is the main public reference for our work.

 Our core mission is to bring research to the front of the organization: enable Protocol Labs to continue to work on not only implementing great tech, but also develop, specify, and improve new tech.